 - Connect the chatbot to your customer management software.
 It’s important that the integration between your systems be seamless.
 Your platforms should be able to talk to each other and share information, otherwise, they will duplicate the work that needs to be done.

-- Human supervision is required when building your chatbot: although some solutions provide preloaded options, at the beginning human supervision is necessary to fine-tune your chatbot and make sure it meets the objectives of your company.
+- Human supervision is required when building your chatbot for insurance:although some solutions provide preloaded options, at the beginning human supervision is necessary to fine-tune your chatbot and make sure it meets the objectives of your company.